 Every time more children use mobile phones or computers to play.
 Although in some cases they can be used for educational purposes, excessive use from an early age has been associated with difficulties in development, obesity, sleeping problems and the correct development of vision.

-In this sense, the World Health Organization (WHO) recently published an article in which it explains that, for children to grow up in a healthy way, they need to spend less time sitting and longer in play of active form.
-In addition, WHO has shared a series of recommendations for children under 5 with advice on how much time they must spend in front of a screen.
+In this sense, the World Health Organization (WHO) recently published an article in which it explains that, for children to grow up healthy, they need to spend less time sitting and longer playing actively.
+In addition, WHO has shared a series of recommendations for children under 5 with advice on how much time they should spend in front of a screen.

 These new guidelines were developed by a WHO expert committee, which evaluated the effects that screen time has on children.
 According to these experts, if these recommendations are established from an early age, they can help shape habits throughout childhood, adolescence and adulthood.